 - California Coast University has an online Associate of Science in Psychology program that boasts of affordable tuition and self-paced flexible courses.
 This program requires 60 semester units and the completion of 20 total courses, including general education, core, and elective courses.

-The bachelor’s degree program is a four-year program that usually requires about 120 credits.
-A bachelor’s degree in psychology prepares students for careers in human resources, employment counseling, writing, advising, and customer service to name a few.
+The bachelor’s degree program is a four-year program that usually requires about 120-180 credits, depending on the program and what you intend to do with the degree after you graduate.
+A bachelor’s degree in psychology prepares students for careers in human resources, employment counseling, writing, advising, research, teaching and customer service to name a few.
 Many colleges let students transfer undergraduate credits into a graduate program, making the bachelor’s degree quite valuable.

 - Columbia Southern University offers a completely online interdisciplinary Bachelor of Science in Psychology that offers a curriculum consisting of theory-based courses and practical experiences designed to prepare students to work in medical, clinical, organizational, and industrial settings.
 No entrance exams are required.